Teaching Students with ADHD

-The classroom environment can be a challenging place for a child with ADD/ADHD.
+The classroom environment can pose challenges for a child with attention deficit hyperactivity disorder (ADHD or ADD).
 The very tasks these students find the most difficult—sitting still, listening quietly, concentrating—are the ones they are required to do all day long.
-Perhaps most frustrating of all is that most these children want to be able to learn and behave like their unaffected peers.
+Perhaps most frustrating of all is that most of these children want to be able to learn and behave like their unaffected peers.
 Neurological deficits, not unwillingness, keep kids with attention deficit disorder from learning in traditional ways.

-Remember that your child's teacher has a full plate: in addition to managing a group of children with distinct personalities and learning styles, he or she can also expect to have at least one student with ADD/ADHD.
-Teachers can do their best to help your child with attention deficit disorder learn effectively, but parental involvement can dramatically improve your child's education.
-You have the power to optimize your child's chances for success by supporting the work done in the classroom.
-If you can work with and support your child's teacher, you can directly affect the experience of your child with ADD/ADHD in the classroom.
+Remember that your child's teacher has a full plate: in addition to managing a group of children with distinct personalities and learning styles, they can also expect to have at least one student with ADHD.
+Teachers may try their best to help your child with attention deficit disorder learn effectively, but parental involvement can dramatically improve your child's education.
+You have the power to optimize your child's chances for success by supporting the steps taken in the classroom.
+If you can work with and support your child's teacher, you can directly affect the experience of your child with ADHD at school.

-You can make communication with your child's school constructive and productive.
+You can ensure that communication with your child's school is constructive and productive.
 Try to keep in mind that your mutual purpose is finding out how to best help your child succeed in school.
-Whether you talk over the phone, email, or meet in person, make an effort to be calm, specific, and above all positive—a good attitude can go a long way in communication with school.
+Whether you talk over the phone, email, or meet in person, make an effort to be calm, specific, and above all positive—a good attitude can go a long way when communicating with the school.

-- Make meetings happen.
+Make meetings happen.
 Agree on a time that works for both you and your child's teacher and stick to it.
-Avoid cancelling.
-If it is convenient, meet in your child's classroom so you can get a sense of your child’s physical learning environment.
+If it's convenient, meet in your child's classroom so you can get a sense of their physical learning environment.

-- Listen carefully.
-Like you, your child's teacher wants to see your child succeed at school.
-Listen to what he or she has to say—even if it is sometimes hard to hear.
-Avoid interrupting.
+Listen carefully.
+Like you, your child's teacher wants to see them succeed at school.
+Listen to what they have to say—even if it is sometimes hard to hear.
 Understanding your child's challenges in school is the key to finding solutions that work.

-- Share information.
-You know your child's history, and your child's teacher sees him or her every day: together you have a lot of information that can lead to better understanding of your child's hardships.
+Share information.
+You know your child's history, and your child's teacher sees them every day: together you have a lot of information that can lead to better understanding of your child's hardships.
 Share your observations freely, and encourage your child's teachers to do the same.

-- Ask the hard questions and give a complete picture.
-Communication can only work effectively if it is honest.
+Ask the hard questions and give a complete picture.
 Be sure to list any medications your child takes and explain any other treatments.
-Share with your child’s teacher what tactics work well—and which don't—for your child at home.
+Share with the teacher which tactics work well—and which don't—for your child at home.
 Ask if your child is having any problems in school, including on the playground.
-Find out if your child can get any special services to help with learning.
+Find out if they are eligible for any special services to help with learning.